ggcr/go-chat/README.md

 ## To-Do

-- Implement WebSockets to update connected clients when someone sends a message
+- ~~Implement WebSockets to update connected clients when someone sends a message~~
+- ~~HTML Template msg on client~~
+- Implement goroutines support
+- Test the App